Points of Pride

 Structured Learning Opportunities

 While the school’s primary focus is STEM academics, we believe that students must be well-rounded individuals if they are ever to serve in professional leadership positions.
-It is for this reason that CHES provides many active participation opportunities through school organizations such as Student Council, Library Club, Robotics, Choir, Patrol Students and Drama Club.
+It is for this reason that CHES provides many active participation opportunities through school organizations such as Student Council, Library Club, Robotics, Choir, Patrol Students and Pep Squad.

-Our robotics team, The Techno Hawks, currently competes at the middle school level and has placed 2nd in district preliminary competitions.
+Our CHES Hawk Robotic Teams currently compete at the middle school level and has placed 2nd in district preliminary competitions.
 It is also a participant in the citywide competition held for all El Paso schools.
+The program includes grades 4-6.

 Student volunteer for service by joining the Patrol Students team.
 All students in grades 5-6 may join this organization.
 They learn about service, responsibility, and respect.

-The curriculum is in the works to create a learning environment that will nourish and encourage girls of all ages to become great STEM candidates.
-This year, the program qualified for several scholarships and will create an all-girl robotics team.
+The curriculum is in the works to create a learning environment that will nourish and encourage boys of all ages to become great STEM candidates.
+This year, the program qualified for several scholarships and will create an all-boy robotics team.

 Student Council provides students with a voice and vote in certain decisions that directly affect them.
 It likewise provides insight as to the practices of student government and forms a valuable sense of how one person can make a difference.